slott56/TigerShark/docs/source/design/parsing.rst

 The default seems to be ":".

-But, if there's a ":" value in a field, the separator might be "^" or "\\".
+But, if there's a ":" character in a field's value, the component separator might be "^" or "\\".